carolina-vallejo/paper_wordpress_theme/README.md

 # Paper Wordpress Theme

-A beautiful wordpress theme for readers, design and develop by Carolina Vallejo
+A beautiful wordpress theme for readers, designed and developed by Carolina Vallejo

 ## Demo and Usage